Electrophysiological (EP) studies

 However, contact your doctor if you have any concerns.

 There is a small risk of damage to the heart's normal electrical

 pathways.
 If this happens, you may need to be fitted with an

-Your doctor will not recommend that you have an EP
+Your doctor will only recommend that you have an EP

-study unless he or she thinks the benefits outweigh the
+study if he or she thinks the benefits outweigh the